-I hope that everyone is enjoying the milder weather we seem to be having this winter and remaining in good health.
-As we settle in to a new year I wanted to provide another update for you.
+I hope that everyone is enjoying the beautiful spring weather we seem to be having and remaining in good health.
+As we enter in to a new stay-at-home order, I wanted to provide another update for you.

-The UHKF staff is now working remotely to support the most recent requests from the government to keep as many people home as possible.
-Please continue to follow the advice and public health guidelines in place, there is light at the end of the tunnel and we will get through this.
+The UHKF staff is now working remotely again to support the stay-at-home order from the government to keep as many people home as possible.
+Please continue to follow the advice and public health guidelines in place, even if you have already been vaccinated.
+There has never been a more critical time to do so and how soon we end this depends on all of us doing our part.
+Stay home, stay safe and encourage everyone you may be able to influence to do the same.

 Health care needs continue to change rapidly.
 Community members continue to reach out asking what they can do to help.
 At this time, KHSC and Providence Care are asking those that wish to help to direct their support through Donations to Areas of Greatest Priority – both KHSC and Providence Care have constant need for equipment to provide care to patients, clients and residents.